Alaska Teacher Requirements for Audiologists and Speech-Language Pathologists

 The information below is collected from state regulatory agencies responsible for regulating school based speech-language pathologists and/or audiologists.
 The information is reviewed on an annual basis.
 Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.

-- Special Services Certificate (Type C) Endorsed in Speech, Language, or Hearing
+- Special Services Certificate (Type C) Endorsed in Speech, Language, or Hearing Certificate (valid for 5 years) – does not qualify for assignment as a classroom teacher or school administrator

 - Master's or higher degree with a major emphasis in speech-language pathology, audiology, or speech-language and hearing science or a Certificate of Clinical Competence from ASHA